 Hockey is offered to St Paul’s Collegiate School students during the winter sports season.
-St Paul’s hockey programme helps students develop the fundamental skills required to be a elite hockey player.
-Hockey is also offered as a high-performance sports option in Year 9 and 10.
+The St Paul’s hockey programme helps students develop the fundamental skills required to be an elite hockey player.
+Hockey is also offered as a high performance sports option in Year 9 and 10.

 All students train at least twice each week at Craig’s Investment Partners St Paul’s Hockey Centre.
-St Paul’s 1st XI boys’ train more often with sessions focused on strength, fitness, skill and video analysis.
-The centre is located on-site at St Paul’s and boasts an international-grade water turf and newly-built practice turf.
-Craig’s Investment Partners made a significant contribution towards developing this high-class turf.
+St Paul’s 1st XI boys train more often with sessions focused on strength, fitness, skill and video analysis.
+The centre is located on-site at St Paul’s and boasts an international-grade water turf and practice turf.

 Over the course of the hockey season St Paul’s teams compete in a number of events including:

 - Rankin Cup – national secondary schools competition